marco3211/shopping-app/README.md

   - `CreateListCard.jsx`: Component for creating a new list.
   - `Header.jsx`: Component for the application header.
   - `ListCard.jsx`: Component for displaying individual list items.
-  - // Add descriptions for other components as needed.

 - **Pages**: Main views or screens of the application, often representing a route.
 These are located in the `src/pages` directory.
   - `CreateAccountPage.jsx`: Page for creating a new account.